publication design: Kai Udema

-As a response to the dissolution of the dreams of greatness I was fed growing up, and facing a reality where I cannot find a job to start the life I aspired to after graduating from university, I decided to leave.
-The desire and the decision to leave, while voluntary and personal, are related directly and indirectly to social, political, and financial events, some of which predate me, and others predate the concept of Lebanon as a polity.
-To make things more absurd, as I left, an uprising erupted back in Lebanon out the despair of an intensifying economic crisis whose beginnings led me to leave.
+Facing a reality where I cannot find a job to start the life I aspired to after graduating from university, I decided to leave.
+The desire and the decision to leave, while voluntary and personal, are related directly and indirectly to social, political, and financial events, some of which predate me, and others predate the Lebanon as a polity.
+As I left, an uprising erupted back in Lebanon out the despair of an intensifying economic crisis whose beginnings led me to leave.

-“Leaving, Returning” is a reflection on my struggle to reconcile my decision to leave and the feeling of abandoning, first my family, second an imaginary nation I was taught to worship as a god, and third the fight to change reality without escaping it.
+“Leaving, Returning” is a reflection on my struggle to reconcile my decision to leave and the feeling of abandoning, first my family, second an imaginary nation I was taught to love, and third the fight to change reality without escaping it.
 The film starts by questioning the construct of a nation state, and investigating the construction of the concept of Lebanon as a nation in my mind through memories.
-Through these temporal projections, the work ventures to contextualise this constructed image in history, and relates it to my decision to leave; which addresses my feeling of abandoning the nation.
-As a replacement for the nation, the project contemplates social relations (of alliance) as a means for the expansion of possibilities through difference, without the need for imagined similarities like national identity; which addresses my feeling of abandoning my family.
+Through these temporal projections, the work ventures to contextualise this constructed image in history, and relates it to my decision to leave; which addresses my feeling of abandoning a nation.
+As a replacement for the nation, the project contemplates social relations (of alliance) as a means for the expansion of possibilities through difference, without the need for imagined similarities; which addresses my feeling of abandoning my family.
 Finally, an uprising after years of stagnation and compliance made me question the limits of what is possible and with that my decision to leave.
-From here, the work reflects with a certain anxiety on my engagement with my reality, by questioning the value of abstract worlds (of thought and of social media) in a political context.
+From here, the work reflects with a certain anxiety on my engagement with my reality, by questioning the value of abstract worlds (of imagination and of social media) in a political context.

 When the world I was existing in became an abstraction, a memory reproduced in my head, reality crumbles.
-Reality crumbles as I reconstruct my world from a new territoriality, a new world that embraces the memory of the old one.
-The world that I knew before I left Lebanon only exists as a memory or a digital representation.
+The world that I knew before I left Lebanon only exists as a psychosocial or digital memory.
 While reconstructing a world anew I wait in an imaginary world where both my old world and my new one coexist.
 In this immaterial space, in this existential unreality, the extent to which the world is imagined becomes evident.

 Eternally Returning Departure

 Home is a territory: a space, the sounds of that space and the producers of those sounds.
 Home is the periodic repetition of different sounds in the same space.
-The sound of the evening news orchestrating dinner to the rhythm of crisis, the bird’s morning song animating the smell of Arabic coffee, and giving purpose to conversations traversed by the sound of the dog galloping after the cats in the garden.
+The sound of the evening news orchestrating dinner to the rhythm of crisis, the bird’s morning song animating the smell of Arabic coffee, giving purpose to conversations traversed by the sound of the dog galloping after the cats in the garden, and the body shaking tunes of nights we will never remember.
 Home is the order among the chaos of the day.
 A space defined by the circular motion of leaving and returning.
 A circular motion of space and time.
-A periodic repetition of the same place in different times.
+A periodic repetition of the same sounds in different times.
 The same space, the same social relations, the same associations.
 A rhythmic repetition of the past in the present.

 Normativity is the anchor keeping me from escaping a non-existing home and deviating from the orbit of comforting familiarity.
 Normativity and fear become allies, reinforcing each other; the more I am afraid, the more I cling to normativity; The more normal I become, the more fragile my reality.
 The more violent normativity becomes towards me, towards my body, the more I retreat into the safety of the mind.

 The present is a colony of the past, and normativity is its mission.
-The child is disciplined by the mother, the mother is disciplined by the father, the father by his family name, the family by religion, religion by the party, the party by the leader, and the leader by the holy trinity—God, money and foreign powers.
-The self disciplines itself through normative values, and static ideals tailored to the benefit of power—a leader that is never wrong, an all-knowing impotent god, a fantasy of a nation we can never attain, a perfectly rational illusion of the mind, or money.
+The individual is disciplined by the family, the family by religion, religion by the party, the party by the leader, and the leader by the holy trinity—God, money and foreign powers.
+The self disciplines itself through normative values, and static ideals tailored to the benefit of a higher power—a leader that is never wrong, an all-knowing impotent god, a fantasy of a nation we can never attain, a perfectly rational illusion of the mind, or money.

 Everything And Nothing

 When you leave Lebanon and come back you learn to recognise the people whose children have left.
 They exist on the periphery of existence, in between living and dying.
 They stop living and stop dying until they see one of their kids again.
 They radiate the painful happiness of imagining their loved ones happy elsewhere.
 They radiate the reflection of the pixels their loved ones are made of; reflecting the screens of their phones where they live together with their children.
 They are the people that participate in life with nihilistic disgust, knowing all too well that they have been cheated.
-Their disappointed looks are but a window into a world of memories they retreated to.
 You can see their bodies, abandoned, and left to be crushed by the weight of their existence, and the existence of those they brought from the peacefulness of nothing to the machine of senseless production.

 When I left Lebanon, I was confronted with its history.
 Along with the expansion of the limits of my physical world, the most radical transformation to my reality was the burst of the temporal bubble I was confined to.
 In Lebanon, time starts in 1990 after the end of the civil war.
 History is a subject we learn about in school, but it does not concern us because between us and then, there is a war.
 A time between 1975 and 1990, we know existed, even the people that were alive then are still alive now; some of them.
 But we all live in a reality where the war happened in a time that we are dissociated from.
 We are fun-loving happy people, living in the present, especially the ones that survived.
 If we remember, we remember with longing the golden days of Lebanon.
 Lebanon the Switzerland of the East, before Beirut lost the spirit of its colonisers and the banks still smelled like fuel.
 Before the tourists were replaced with the press of war, broadcasting the ruins of their holidays back to them.